Common Conditions of the Hand, Wrist, Arm and Elbow

 If a flexor tendon is cut all the way through, the finger can no longer bend on its own, and if nerves are also injured, the finger may be numb.

 A ganglion cyst is a firm, fluid-filled lump which can appear on the front of back of the wrist or base of the finger.
-The cysts can range in size, and do not spread or become cancerous.
-They can occur after an injury, but their cause is often unknown.
+The cysts can range in size but do not spread or become cancerous.
+They can occur after an injury, but often their cause is unknown.

 They occur when the tissue, which produces a thick fluid to keep the joints and tendons moving, balloons out from the joint or tendon to form a cyst.
 The cyst then fills with the fluid and appears as a visible lump.